Rovhona/Loan-Eligibility-System/README.md

 - 🧠 Predict loan approval with a trained ML model
 - ⚙️ Handle both bulk predictions and single applicant input
 - 📊 View prediction confidence and data distribution
-- 📥 Download results as CSV or PDF
-- 📋 View model accuracy, precision, and recall on dashboard

 - 💅 Modern and interactive UI with Streamlit

 ---